JiriBilek/WiFiSpi/README.md

 After including *WiFiSpi.h* header the *WiFiSpi* variable is automatically instantiated.
 Use the variable to perform the following calls.

-- **void init(int8_t pin, uint32_t max_speed = 0)**
+- **void init(int8_t pin, uint32_t max_speed = 0, SPIClass *in_spi = &SPI)**
 Initializes the library and the Arduino SPI interface.
 Must be called on beginning of the communication.
 The parameter max_speed limits the SPI speed.
 Recent tests on STM32F1 show that faster speeds than 1000000 are unreliable.
 Maybe affected by bad wiring on testing breadboard.
+The parameter in_spi allows to use another SPI port (if there are more in the MCU).
+Refer to a particular implementation of SPIClass.

 - **char* firmwareVersion()**
 Returns version of custom firmware loaded into ESP8266.